Winterstark/Wallcreeper/README.md

 The program takes the wallpapers from pre-organized themes, which you either have to create yourself or download in the form of [wallpaper packs](http://sourceforge.net/projects/wallcreeper/files/Wallpaper%20packs/).

-However, in the latest version Wallcreeper enables you to use online sources such as Flickr or my own collection of already organized themes (hosted on Dropbox). **What this means is that after you download Wallcreeper (~800 Kb) you instantly gain access to 2000+ wallpapers that will always fit the moment.**
+However, in the latest version Wallcreeper enables you to use online sources such as Flickr or my own collection of already organized themes (hosted on Imgur). **What this means is that after you download Wallcreeper (~800 Kb) you instantly gain access to 2000+ wallpapers that will always fit the moment.**

 You can freely browse and download the online themes through [this file](https://github.com/Winterstark/Wallcreeper/blob/master/online%20themes.md).